claire-lex/megagrep/README.md

 * "Comment" mode: Extract comments from source files.
 * "String" mode: Look for strings in source files.
 * Add direct regex support in dictionaries with prefix `regex:`
-* "Extended" output mode, with previous and next line printed
 * Directory tree analysis (find interesting source files in tree)
+* Path shortener in output (because sometimes it is just too large)

 Usage
 -----